| Technician Engine Analysis ChecklistBy: Scott

 a handheld tachometer then compare the engine results to the helm gauge.

 Note any difference so later you can make an rpm correction table.
+After maximum rpm’s have been reached reduce them by 200 for

 testing.
 For example a typical Yanmar might have a max rpm’s of